Subscribe to Andrea Meyers (Andrea's Recipes)PostsSubscribe to Andrea Meyers (Andrea’s Recipes)CommentsSubscribe to emailsEmails

 Q: May I use one of your photos or blog posts?

-A: All of my original photos, recipes, and text are copyrighted.
-My work is published under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.
+A: All of my original photos, recipes, and text are copyrighted, so please refer to my Copyright Policy.
 Please be courteous and ask before you use any of my work, whether for noncommercial or commercial purposes.
+My watermark should remain intact on the photo.
 I also request a link back to the original post to give proper credit.
 If you would like permission to use some of my work for commercial purposes (i.e. print in a magazine, newspaper, book, or other such use), please contact me for further information.
+I am a professional photographer and can discuss licensing with you.

 Q: Will you link to my blog/site?